landelare/ue5coro/Docs/Async.md

 FAsyncCoroutine AMyActor::GuaranteedSlowLoad(int, FLatentActionInfo)
 {
-    // Awaiter types are in the Private namespace and subject to change, use auto auto Wait1 = Latent::Seconds(1); // The clock starts now! auto Wait2 = Latent::Seconds(0.5);
+    auto Wait1 = Latent::Seconds(1); // The clock starts now!
+    auto Wait2 = Latent::Seconds(0.5);
     auto Load1 = Latent::AsyncLoadObject(MySoftPtr1);